The Abominable Bride: Plot

 In the present day, it is revealed that the events of Victorian England are actually occurring within Sherlock's drug-laden Mind Palace.
 The plane has returned to England minutes after taking off after Moriarty's broadcast, and Mycroft, John, and Mary enter the plane to find a frustrated Sherlock rambling about the unsolved Ricoletti case.
 Sherlock explains he had hoped to solve the case, believing it would prove crucial to solving Moriarty's return.

 Victorian Holmes awakens, with an awareness of events of the present as a seeming hallucination induced by cocaine.
-He receives a telegram from Mrs Watson saying she has found Emelia's co-conspirators at a desanctified church.
+He receives a telegram from Mary Watson saying she has found Emelia's co-conspirators at a desanctified church.
 There, Holmes and Watson discover and interrupt a secret group of the Women's Rights Movement, whose members include Dr. Hooper, Janine Hawkins, and Watson's maidservant.
-Holmes explains that they used a double to fake Emelia's death, allowing her to kill her husband and create the persona of the avenging ghost bride.
-Already dying, she was later killed at her request by being shot through the mouth; the duplicate corpse was replaced by her actual corpse, the one Holmes and Watson saw at the morgue, for a positive identification.
-Since then, the women have used the persona of the bride to murder men who wronged them.
+Holmes explains that they used a double to fake Emelia's death, allowing her to kill her husband and create the persona of the avenging ghost Bride.
+Already dying, she was later killed at her request by being shot through the mouth.
+The duplicate corpse was replaced by Emelia's actual corpse, the one Holmes and Watson saw at the morgue, for a positive identification.
+Since then, the women have used the persona of the Bride to murder men who wronged them.
 Sherlock surmises that Lady Carmichael, being a member of the society, killed her husband.
-He makes his accusation to the approaching bride, assuming that it is Lady Carmichael.
-When he lifts the bride's veil, however, he finds that the "bride" is actually Moriarty.
+He makes his accusation to the approaching Bride, assuming that it is Lady Carmichael.
+When he lifts the bride's veil, however, he finds that the "Bride" is actually Moriarty, who tells him the scenario doesn't make sense because "it's not real".

 Sherlock reawakens in the present, where he insists on finding Emelia's grave to prove that her body-double was buried under the coffin.
 While digging, he hears Emelia's corpse repeatedly whisper "Do not forget me".
 The corpse moves to attack him, leading Holmes to realize he is not actually awake.
 He then "awakens" in the past on a ledge next to the Reichenbach Falls.
-Moriarty appears and tells Holmes he is still trapped in his Mind Palace – Holmes realises that the incident at the grave was just another episode in the same dream.
+Moriarty appears and tells Holmes he is still trapped in his Mind Palace, causing Holmes to realise that this is just another episode in the same dream.
 The men fight and Moriarty gains the upper hand, but Watson appears and holds Moriarty at gunpoint.
 Watson kicks Moriarty off the ledge and then asks Holmes how he can awaken into the present.
-Holmes decides to fall over the ledge, having confidence he will survive.
+Holmes decides to dive over the ledge, having confidence he will survive.